Written by: Keith Tully

-Hopes within the business are that a CVA deal and a subsequent financial restructuring will allow for sizable rent reductions and the closure of an as-yet unspecified number of loss-making outlets.
+Hopes within the business are that a CVA deal and a subsequent financial restructuring will allow for sizeable rent reductions and the closure of an as-yet unspecified number of loss-making outlets.

 Plans are also being hatched to raise tens of millions of pounds to support a renewed operating strategy across Carpetright’s business, which currently employs close to 3,000 people and has more than 400 stores and concessions in the UK.